DAOD 5023-2, Common Military Tasks Fitness Evaluation

 LWOP or ED&T

-6.2 When a CAF member on LWOP or ED&T returns to duty, the CO must approve a period of 12 weeks for the CAF member to complete the FORCE Evaluation or the CMTFE if the evaluation result of the CAF member is expired.
+6.2 When a CAF member on LWOP or ED&T returns to duty, the CO must approve a period of 12 weeks for the CAF member to complete the FORCE Evaluation or the CMTFE if the evaluation result of the CAF member has expired or will expire within a 12-week timeframe.

 Deployment